Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Introduction

 \section{Introduction}

 According to \cite{rankinglib}, at least 76\% of all websites on the Internet use Javascript.
-The Javascript code used in today's web page is essential: it is used for social media interaction, dynamic user-interface, usage monitoring, advertisement, content recommendation, fingerprinting, etc, all of this being entirely part of the ``web experience''.
-For example, when a user browses the website \url{cnn.com}, she is loading more 125 than Javascript files, which represent a total of 2.8 megabytes of code.
+The Javascript code used in today's web pages is essential: it is used for social media interaction, dynamic user-interface, usage monitoring, advertisement, content recommendation, fingerprinting, etc, all of this being entirely part of the ``web experience''.
+For example, when a user browses the website \url{cnn.com}, she is loading more than 125 Javascript files, which represent a total of 2.8 megabytes of code.

 The drawback of this complexity is the growing number of errors in web pages.
-For instance, a common Javascript error is due to uninitialized errors, resulting in an error message such as \texttt{cannot read property X of null} where \texttt{X} is a variable name.
-Searching for this error message on Github and Google respectively gives 179000 and 27318 results (data from March 9th, 2018).
-Ocariza at al. \cite{ocariza2011Javascript} have performed a systematic study showing that the majority of the most visited websites in 2011 contain Javascript errors.
+For instance, a common Javascript error is due to uninitialized errors, resulting in an error message such as \texttt{cannot read property X of null}.
+Ocariza et al. \cite{ocariza2011Javascript} have performed a systematic study showing that the majority of the most visited websites contain Javascript errors.

 In this paper, we propose a novel technique to provide self-healing for the web.
-It is along the line of previous work on self-healing software (e.g. \cite{gurguis2005towards}), also called failure-oblivious computing (eg. \cite{rinard2004enhancing,durieux2017dynamic}), automated recovery and remediation (e.g. \cite{candea2003jagr}).
+It is along the line of previous work on self-healing software \cite{keromytis2007characterizing,koopman2003elements}, also called failure-oblivious computing (e.g. \cite{rinard2004enhancing,durieux2017dynamic}), automated recovery and remediation (e.g. \cite{candea2003jagr}).
 The majority of the self-healing literature focuses on the C/Unix runtime.
 On the contrary, we are interested in the Javascript/browser runtime, which is arguably much different.
-Indeed, the topic of self-healing of Javascript errors is a very little researched area \cite{carzaniga2010automatic,carzaniga2015automatic}.
+Indeed, the topic of self-healing for the web is a very little researched area \cite{carzaniga2010automatic,carzaniga2015automatic}.

 Our novel self-healing technique is founded on two insights.
-Our first key insight is that a proxy between the client browser and the web server can be used for providing the self-healing capabilities.
-Our second key insight is that the most common Javascript errors can be fixed by automated rewriting of HTML or Javascript code.
+Our first key insight is that {proxying the source code before it is executed can be used for providing self-healing capabilities to an application.
+In this paper, we focus on two types of proxy: 1) an HTTP proxy between the browser and the web server, 2) a browser extension that modifies the request inside the browser.} Our second key insight is that the most common Javascript errors can be fixed by an automated rewriting of HTML or Javascript code.